Jersey Boys, Triple 7 Brewery (Main Street Station).

 Some of the slots inside are actually LESS than the regular slots on the Wynn or Palazzo/ Venetian regular floors.
 WHAATT?

-Since my luck was quite horrid, I told my Fiancé about it.
+Since my luck was quite horrid, I told my friend about it.

 In goes $100.
-It must be because I was hovering nearby (bad luck), he lost it all really quick.
+It must be because I was hovering nearby (bad luck), the machine ate the bill really quick.

 Time to walk to the Jersey Boy's theatre.